fqantonio/aqua/BATTERY.md

 # DATA and CALCS
 Samsung 18650-25R cell capacity and voltage: nominal capacity of 2,500 mAh (2.5 Ah) and a 16,8 V.

+==== measure this values ====

+AQUA has two BlueRobotics T200 thrusters (https://bluerobotics.com/store/thrusters/t100-t200-thrusters/t200-thruster-r2-rp/).
+Using this online data its possible to check that, at 1,7 A, we get a 1360 PWM, wich means a measured velocity of 1,5 m/s??? (measured with MP).

+Max Draw: A single T200 can draw up to 25A at full throttle (16V).
+Two could draw 50A.

+1,7 A during and hour, means 1,7 Ah; since AQUA as 20 Ah, then, dividing, we get 11 hours of autonomy.
+Off course, turnings cost

+Energy Calculation (Wh)

+To verify your energy value of 288 Wh, we use the nominal voltage:
+Energy (Wh)=1000Capacity (mAh)×Nominal Voltage (V)​
+100020,000 mAh×14.4V​=288 Wh

 ## 4S4P configuration